gleanerio/archetype/networks/oceans/README.md

     desired.
 Those products may or may not be possible, but this flow can help define those that are not enabled now and what is needed to realize them.
+    * Mention Tom's ML work here
-            - NOTE:  Mention CDIF here too
+    * NOTE:  Mention CDIF here too